quantumghent/quantumghent.github.io/_pages/research.md

         <div class="panel-body">
           <h2>Many-Body Physics</h2>

 	  <p>The goal of many-body physics is to study systems with a large number of particles.
 An essential feature of many-body systems is their emerging behaviour, in which the whole system behaves in a completely different way than the individual particles.
-Understanding, predicting and classifying the corresponding different phases of matter is one of the central goals in physics.
+Understanding, predicting and classifying the corresponding different phases of matter is one of the grand goals in physics.
 Our research focuses on the quantum many-body problem, the central problem in theoretical physics, for which physicists are only recently starting to unravel the full structure and complexities.
 We do research on:</p>

 <p>	  1.
 The development of tensor network algorithms for the simulation of strongly correlated quantum spin and/or fermionic systems <br><br>